matter-labs/eip1962/Specification.md

 Operations on a "twist" are defined and expected to be used for pairing friendly curves.
 E.G. original protocol of BLS aggregated signatures requires multiplication in G2, as well as some SNARK verification equations.

+To save space only common ABI part for G2 is described, with specific part being similar to G1 part.

 Important! `take(N)` operation comsumes(!) first `N` bytes from the byte array

 Algorithm: